stefonarch/custom-actions/README.md

 ## Installation

-Copy the actions of your interest to  ~/.local/share/file-manager/actions and the eventually needed scripts to  ~/bin or another directory in your $PATH.
+Copy the actions of your interest to  `~/.local/share/file-manager/actions/` and the eventually needed scripts to  `~/bin or another directory in your $PATH`.
+Some actions depend on `zenity` for alerts.

-Refer to comments in the .desktop files.
+Refer also to comments in the `*.desktop` files.